Sacred Heart Schools, Atherton: Athletics

 The school's mascot is the Gators.
 For baseball and football, Sacred Heart competes in the Bay division of the Peninsula Athletic League (PAL); for water polo and boys' lacrosse, the West Catholic Athletic League (WCAL); and, for all other sports, the West Bay Athletic League (WBAL).
 All three leagues are in the CIF Central Coast Section (CCS) of California's NorCal region.

 Boys' sports

-The school fields boys' sports teams in baseball, basketball, cross-country, football, golf, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
+The school fields boys' sports teams in baseball, basketball, cross-country, football, golf, lacrosse, soccer, swimming & diving, tennis, track & field, and water polo.